azureuse7/public_code/15-Mix/CA/main.md

+# Certificate Authorities (CA)
+> A Certificate Authority (CA) is a trusted entity that issues digital certificates, binding a public key to an identity.
+It is the foundation of TLS/HTTPS trust on the internet and in internal PKI (e.g., Vault, cert-manager).

 ## 1\.
 What problem does a CA solve?

 Without a CA, if you connect to https://example.com, your browser has no built-in way to know: